 ABOUT THE GET DOWN

-The Get Down officially opened it's doors in April of this year.
+The Get Down officially opened it's doors in April 2016.
 Conveniently located in the heart of Japantown, San Jose, The Get Down dance studio is a place to get up, a place to get loose, a place to get funky, and most importantly, a place to get down!
-At our studio, we focus on hip hop and Latin street styles, including boogaloo, hip hop, house, locking, breaking, salsa and bachata, to name a few.
+At our studio, we focus on hip hop and Latin street styles, including boogaloo, hip hop, house, locking, breaking, and salsa to name a few.
 Our classes range from preschoolers all the way up to adults.
 Our aim is to provide a home for the young and the old, the seasoned and inexperienced dancer alike where dancers can build and grow their artistic expression.

 ABOUT THE OWNERS